Kasseri Cheese vs Provolone Cheese

 Milk Type and Treatment

-Kasseri Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Kasseri Cheese is made with goat and sheep milk that is typically raw or pasteurized.
 Provolone Cheese is made with cow milk.

 Composition and Texture